Fall Qualitative Inquiry Seminars

 Qualitative Analysis: Using the “Sort and Sift, Think and Shift” Toolkit

 October 28-29, 2019

 Styles of Qualitative Writing and Reporting

 Implementation Research: Using Qualitative Research Methods to Improve Policy and Practice

 November 15, 2019

-Three leading scholars in the field of qualitative inquiry, Alison Hamilton, Rashawn Ray and Johnny Saldaña, will guide courses in implementation research, using qualitative inquiry to contribute to social justice, coding and analyzing data, and styles of qualitative writing.
+Four leading scholars in the field of qualitative inquiry, Alison Hamilton, Ray Maietta, Rashawn Ray and Johnny Saldaña, will guide courses in implementation research, qualitative data analysis, using qualitative inquiry to contribute to social justice, and styles of qualitative writing.
 Participants will learn principles that guide practical action in each of these areas.